joshamilton/argonaut/docs/output.md

 [BUSCO](https://busco.ezlab.org/) gives completeness quality metrics about your assemblies.
 It provides information about whether your assembly matches with known protein sequences for similar species.
 Please be sure to specify the correct BUSCO lineage for your species.
 For further reading and documentation see the [BUSCO user guide](https://busco.ezlab.org/busco_userguide.html).

+### canu

 ### centrifuge

 <details markdown="1">
 <summary>Output files</summary>

 - `centrifuge/`
-  - `centrifuge/`: Directory containting contaminant detection data -`filtered_*.report.txt/` -`filtered_*.results.txt/`
+  - `centrifuge/`: Directory containting contaminant detection data
+    -`filtered_*.report.txt/`
+    -`filtered_*.results.txt/`
     -`filtered_*.unmapped.fastq.gz/`: Centrifuge filtered reads (not used for downstream processing, as filtering with seqkit is more accurate)
-  - `kreport/`: Directory containing a kraken style report about the contaminants detected -`*.txt`
+  - `kreport/`: Directory containing a kraken style text report about the contaminants detected
+  - `recentrifuge/`: Directory containting user friendly html visualization of contaminants detected

 </details>

 [Centrifuge](https://ccb.jhu.edu/software/centrifuge/) is a contaminant detection tool that generates a report summarizing which of your reads contain known bacterial, fungal, viral, etc. sequences.
 These reads are flagged and filtered from the reads used downstream, as they are likely contaminants.
 Please provide a centrifuge database containing contaminant sequences in params.yaml for the pipeline to run smoothly.
 For more information, please see the [Centrifuge manual](https://github.com/DaehwanKimLab/centrifuge/blob/master/MANUAL).

-Centrifuge results are summarized in the Recentrifuge out directory.
+[Recentrifuge](https://github.com/khyox/recentrifuge) is an interactive visualization tool for contaminant detection.
+An html report is generated that summarizes the results of centrifuge or kraken.
+For more information, see the [Recentrifuge wiki](https://github.com/khyox/recentrifuge/wiki).

 ### extract